Hội An (city): Gastronomy

 A restaurant in the ancient town.

-For centuries, Hội An’s position at the crossroads of waterways and its role as a hub of economic and cultural exchange have fostered a diverse culinary tradition influenced by Vietnamese, Chinese, Japanese, and Western cultures.
+For centuries, Hội An's position at the crossroads of waterways and its role as a hub of economic and cultural exchange have fostered a diverse culinary tradition influenced by Vietnamese, Chinese, Japanese, and Western cultures.
 Although the region lacks the vast expanses of the Mekong or Red River Deltas, its fertile riverbank dunes and narrow alluvial lands shape local lifestyles and customs, including culinary practices.
-Seafood dominates Hội An’s daily diet, with fish and other marine products often outselling other meats by double in local markets.
-Fish is so integral that markets are commonly referred to as “fish markets.”
-Hội An’s Chinese community continues to preserve traditional Chinese cooking habits and customs.
-During festivals and weddings, they prepare signature dishes such as Fujian fried noodles, Yangzhou fried rice, and “money chicken,” which serve as opportunities to strengthen community bonds.
-The Chinese have significantly enriched Hội An’s culinary landscape, contributing to the creation of many unique local dishes.
+Seafood dominates Hội An's daily diet, with fish and other marine products often outselling other meats by double in local markets.
+Fish is so integral that markets are commonly referred to as "fish markets."
+Hội An's Chinese community continues to preserve traditional Chinese cooking habits and customs.
+During festivals and weddings, they prepare signature dishes such as Fujian fried noodles, Yangzhou fried rice, and "money chicken," which serve as opportunities to strengthen community bonds.
+The Chinese have significantly enriched Hội An's culinary landscape, contributing to the creation of many unique local dishes.

-According to CNN, Hoi An is the "banh mi capital of Vietnam."
+According to CNN, Hội An is the "banh mi capital of Vietnam."
 Banh Mi is a type of Vietnamese sandwich, consisting of a baguette, pâté, meats and fresh herbs.